Cave holds his nerve with late kick to seal another thrilling away win for the Lacemen

 After the break, with the strong wind at their backs, the Lacemen were quickly onto the front foot, but a catalogue of silly handling errors, kept them from scoring.

-From one such attacking error a ‘hoof ‘down field from the Cornishmen, saw Honiton have to scramble back to there own line and, after trying to defend the attack, the home side crossed for a converted try and Honiton were now seriously in trouble!
+From one such attacking error a ‘hoof’ downfield from the Cornishmen saw Honiton have to scramble back to their own line and, after trying to defend the attack, the home side crossed for a converted try and Honiton were now seriously in trouble!

-The Lacemen’s cause was then further hamstrung as they lose a couple of players to injury.
+The Lacemen’s cause was then further hamstrung as they lost a couple of players to injury.

 It’s the side that took over top spot after their mauling of Hayle, Penryn, who visit ‘fortress’ Allhallows this coming Saturday (February 16).